Azure/Azure-Sentinel/Solutions/SenservaPro/Data Connectors/SenservaPro_Sentinel_Connector.md

-The SenservaPro connector allows you to connect SenservaPro Azure Active Directory focused advanced security analytics data with your Azure Sentinel, allowing you view dashboards from Senservaa, create custom alerts, and improve investigation with Hunting queries also provided by Senserva.
+The SenservaPro connector allows you to connect SenservaPro Microsoft Entra ID focused advanced security analytics data with your Azure Sentinel, allowing you view dashboards from Senservaa, create custom alerts, and improve investigation with Hunting queries also provided by Senserva.
 The Senserva data is multi-tenant enabled.

 > [!NOTE]